 By Bisu and Yukiko.
 Released in Japan as “Tensei Oujo wa Kyou mo Hata o Tatakioru” by Arian Rose.
-Released in North America by J-Novel Club.
-Translated by Tom Harris.
+Released in North America by J-Novel Heart.
+Translated by Esther Sun.

 Last time I wondered if this final volume in the series would be a victory lap, or if we would have one last plot twist for Rosemary to deal with in order to save her life.
 As it turns out, there’s nothing to worry about, this is pure fluff, an absolute victory lap that consists entirely of everyone praising Rosemary to the skies while she herself acts like a lovestruck teenager and frets that she’s about to screw everything up at any moment.
 Spoiler: she doesn’t.
 There’s always been an element of “everyone thinks of the best possible reasoning for our heroine’s behavior” to this series, but it’s tended to be balanced by action sequences or suspense.
 Here there’s none of that, and even the romance is handled fairly early, so it really is just wedding prep, wedding, and having all the other love interests get a narrative bit about how sad they are but how happy they are for Rosemary.
 The word “schmoopy” was invented for books like this.